unitopia-de/webmud3/README.md

 2. Install angular-cli:> `npm install angular-cli -g`
 3. Install nodemon:> `npm install nodemon -g`
 4. download webmud3 and extract to a working directory.

+### Preparing storage
+currently not used, implemented for future use.

 ### Preparing frontend
 1. change directory to frontend directory